Dalkon Shield: Removal from market

-In September 1980, Robins wrote a letter to physicians recommending they remove the Dalkon shield from women still wearing them.

-In 1984, 10 years after it was taken off the market in the US, the company put out newspaper, magazine, and television ads warning people of the risks and offering to pay for the shield's removal.
+In September 1980, the A.H.
+Robins Company wrote a letter to physicians recommending they remove the Dalkon Shield from women still wearing them.
+Newspaper, magazine, and television commercials warning people of the risks and offering to pay for the shield's removal were published by the company later in 1984.

-Aftermath

-Lawsuits and bankruptcy
+Litigation

 More than 327,000 lawsuits and claims were filed against the A.H.
 Robins Company – the largest tort liability case since asbestos.
+The company's representatives argued that pelvic infections have a wide variety of causes, and that the Dalkon Shield was no more dangerous than other forms of birth control.
+Lawyers for the plaintiffs argued that the women they represented would be healthy and fertile today if not for the device.
+Scientists from the CDC stated that both arguments have merit.
 The federal judge, Miles W. Lord, attracted public commentary for his judgments, holding the corporate heads personally accountable, saying "Your company in the face of overwhelming evidence denies its guilt and continues its monstrous mischief.
 You have taken the bottom line as your guiding beacon and the low road as your route.
 This is corporate irresponsibility at its meanest."

+Overseas and by 1989, over 7,000 Australians had sued the company in relation to pregnancies, pelvic inflammatory disease, ectopic pregnancies, spontaneous septic abortions, and perforated uteri.

 The cost of litigation and settlements (estimated at billions of dollars) led the company to file for Chapter 11 bankruptcy protection in August 1985.
 The bankruptcy was legal but controversial at the time, as its assets were still sufficient to cover the current lawsuits and it was still making a profit, but by filing bankruptcy and creating a fixed-value trust fund for claimants, they were able to limit the damages paid.
-As part of the bankruptcy, they set up a 2.5 billion-dollar trust fund for claimants.
+As part of the bankruptcy, a 2.5 billion-dollar trust fund was created for claimants.
 The share price went up following the bankruptcy, and the owners were later able to sell the A.H.
-Robins for a profit to American Home Products (now Wyeth) in 1989, with American Home Products receiving tax deductions up to about 1 billion dollars from the trust fund for victims and related to purchasing a company that has been in bankruptcy.
+Robins Company for a profit to American Home Products in 1989, with American Home Products receiving tax deductions up to about 1 billion dollars from the trust fund for victims and related to purchasing a company that has been in bankruptcy.

 More than half of the women in the class action suit were paid less than $1000, although some may have been paid out as much as $1 million in the cases of babies born with birth defects.